JonHasan/ModernPhysics330/README.md

 # ModernPhysics330
-GithubRepositoryForModernPhysics330 - Performing experiments that were considered pivotal in the physics discipline
+GithubRepositoryForModernPhysics330 - Performing experiments that were considered important in the history of physics

 # Lab 0b: The pendulum Lab